qappaney/HangMan-Game/README.md

 # Hangman Game

-## Description
+Hangman is a classic word-guessing game where players try to identify a hidden word by guessing letters one at a time.
+For each incorrect guess, part of a "hangman" stick figure is drawn

-A Python implementation of the classic word-guessing game with persistent score tracking.
+This is Python implementation of the classic word-guessing game with persistent score tracking.

 ## Features
 - Random word selection from text file